Bias Education and Support Team and incident reporting

 Monica Smith, vice president of diversity, equity, and inclusion, 309-794-7594

 Wes Brooks, vice president and dean of student life, 309-794-7533

 Jessica Schultz, associate dean of academic affairs, 309-794-7331

-*In the event of a conflict of interest, the convener of the Bias Response Team will ask any involved individual(s) to recuse themselves from all discussions involving that particular case.
+*In the event of a conflict of interest, the convener of the Bias Education and Support Team will ask any involved individual(s) to recuse themselves from all discussions involving that particular case.

 What happens after I submit a report?

-The Bias Response Team reviews every report that is made to assess the situation, including possible resources needed and college policies that may be involved.
-The Bias Response Team will work to offer support and resources on and off campus needed by individuals impacted by the incident.
+The Bias Education and Support Team reviews every report that is made to assess the situation, including possible resources needed and college policies that may be involved.
+The team will work to offer support and resources on and off campus needed by individuals impacted by the incident.

 Based on the assessment, the team also works to better understand the incident through gathering evidence and meeting with individuals involved.
 The college also may take action to resolve the incident as appropriate through a range of options, including student conduct processes, employee conduct processes, criminal prosecution, and educational intervention.
 Please note that the action taken may be influenced by the wishes of the individual(s) impacted and college policy.